-The Crayfish Habitat Restoration project will provide habitat protection for the Panama City crayfish, which is narrowly endemic to a small region of Bay County and enhance conservation of coastal resources.
-The project will restore important ecosystems, landscapes, and forests, to enhance and protect significant surface water, coastal, recreational, timber, and fish and wildlife resources.
+The Crayfish Habitat Restoration project will provide habitat protection for the Panama City crayfish, which is narrowly endemic to a small region of Bay County and enhance the conservation of coastal resources.
 The project will restore coastal habitat in northwest Florida, provide surface and groundwater protection, protect natural floodplain functions, and provide opportunities for fish and wildlife resource-based public outdoor recreation.